aaristov/brightfield-instabilities/README.md

 `python -m brightfield_instabilities path_to_Pos1`

-This will compute correlation coefficient between two images and output correlation map as 32-bit tif image `Pos1_brightfield_instabilities.tif`.
+This will compute correlation coefficient between the first and the last image in the folder and output correlation map as 32-bit tif image `Pos1_brightfield_instabilities.tif`.

+It is recommended to remove the drift first.
+In Fiji you can use  Plugins › Registration › Register Virtual Stack Slices

 ```
 >python -m brightfield_instabilities -h